djomaa/soliface/README.md

 # Soliface

-Util to interact with any contract via any ABI
+Utility to interact with EVM any smartcontracts on any blockchain using any ABI.

 ## TODOs

-- use gap for spacing, not margit C:
 - add settings
   - gas estimation risk
-- add get das data to tx conf form fields
+- add "get gas data" to tx conf form fields
 - save default artifacts to localstorage once, so users can delete them ?
 - separate components into complicated and simple
 - ~~use logger.debug instead of log~~